 The observatory was established for Charles II in 1675.
 Originally it served as the study of the Royal Astronomer of the United Kingdom.
-The astronomer John Flamsteed was a director of the observatory and responsible for analyzing the exact location of the stars, correcting the charts of the sky movements and, in general, anything related to the knowledge and exploration of navigation.
+The astronomer John Flamsteed was a director of the observatory and responsible for analyzing the exact location of the stars, correcting the charts of the sky movements and, in general, anything related to the knowledge of exploration and navigation.

 This was building to be built and dedicated to scientific research, which explains its great importance to the culture of science.
 After World War II, due to heavy air pollution in London, the use of the building was discontinued.
 Today you will find attractions for the whole family: rooms with giant telescopes, an advanced astronomy center and an advanced planetarium.